scgbckbone/btc-hd-wallet/README.md

 ew = BaseWallet.from_extended_key(
     extended_key="xpub6BvTr9tVPEDEDQ12sR7Ty4tVGnNGfDEeDg7dgmNkYzr3QXLS9amBxYHWRBbCJ2uD1RpVXZNkqXji2u3YE1bKxR7g6TUpxxB7C3Cx76i6wHL"
 )
+# this will pass just fine as wallet loaded from extended public key is warch only
+assert ew.watch_only == True

 # 'ew' represents wallet which has as its master key external chain of
 # hundredth account of bip84 purpose bitcoin mainnet wallet (m/84'/0'/100'/0)